willprice/two-stream-action-cnn-analysis/README.md

   numerical prefix can be run in any order.
 * `./run_jupyter.sh` is a helper script to setup my environment with the correct `LD_LIBRARY_PATH` and `PATH` env variables necessary to find Caffe, CuDNN etc.

+## Acknowledgments

+The code for performing contrastive excitation backprop is from https://github.com/jimmie33/Caffe-ExcitationBP, I also took inspiration from the code used to overlay attention maps on images.